phytooracle/automation/README.md

 sbatch shell_scripts/slurm_submission.sh yaml_files/example_machinelearning_workflow.yaml
 ```

-Make sure to change the account, partition as needed in the YAML file.
+Make sure to change the `account` and `partition` values as needed in the YAML file.